BitBagCommerce/BitBagBible/README.md

    and [Symfony Service Decoration](https://symfony.com/doc/current/service_container/service_decoration.html).
 The `priority` flag we are starting with equals 1 and is increased by one for each other decoration.
 11. Don't include the entire service container into your service by default, if you don't have to.
 Instead of that use Symfony Dependency Injection.
 12. For customizing forms use [Symfony Form Extension](https://symfony.com/doc/current/form/create_form_type_extension.html).
-13. In Sylius plugins, use traits for customizing models and/or repositories and use them inside your `tests/Application/src` for testing.
-This way we avoid handling reference conflicts in the final app.
-14. We don't use either autowire nor autoconfigure Symfony options as it is a very "magic" way of defining services.
+13. We don't use either autowire nor autoconfigure Symfony options as it is a very "magic" way of defining services.
 We always prefer to manually define services and inject proper arguments into them to have better control of our Container. # To be discussed
-15. Do not define services as public, if it's not necessary.
+14. Do not define services as public, if it's not necessary.
-16. Don't use Sylius theme if you have one template in your project.
+15. Don't use Sylius theme if you have one template in your project.

 ## Testing